Easy Pound Cake Recipe – This simple recipe made with eggs, butter, sugar, flour, and a few other everyday ingredients is the perfect staple dessert!

 You’ll start by mixing together the butter and the sugar for about 3 minutes.
 (Why do almost all good dessert recipes start with butter & sugar?!?!)

-Then, add in the eggs and vanilla and mix for about 5 minutes.
+Then, add in the eggs, yolks, and vanilla and mix for about 5 minutes.

-Next, sift together the flour, baking powder, and salt.
+Next, in a separate bowl, sift together the flour, baking powder, and salt.

-Reduce mixer speed to low and add half of the flour mixture and half the milk and mix for 5 minutes.
+Reduce mixer speed to low, and add half of the flour mixture and half the milk to the butter/sugar mixture, and mix for 5 minutes.

 Add the second half of flour mixture and milk… and mix for 5 minutes.

-Grease and flour your bundt pan (or pan of your choosing) and pour in batter, while smoothing out any bubbles!
+Grease and flour your bundt pan (or pan of your choosing) pour in the batter, and smooth out any bubbles!

 Place the pan in a cool oven and set the temperature to 350℉ and bake for 1 hour.